gmetrixr/docusaurus-help/gmetri-help/docs/02_media-kit.md

 GMetri is a combination of the letter "G" with "Metri" from the metric system.
 So it's spelt G - Metri.

 * While writing the name, use **GMetri**.
 Don't use gmetri or Gmetri.
-* In any article, link the word [GMetri](https://www.gmetri.com) back to https://www.gmetri.com at least once.
+* In any online article, hyperlink the word [GMetri](https://www.gmetri.com) back to https://www.gmetri.com at least once.
 * Any usage of the Logo should link back to https://www.gmetri.com

 ### Logos (and all Variants)